 Spinning Reels is a Bracebridge-based not-for-profit group bringing great movies to Muskoka.

-Our movies run at 7:00 p.m. on the second and fourth Monday of most months, September to May.
+New Schedule: Our movies will run at 7:00 p.m. on the second and fourth Wednesday each month, January thru May.

 *There are exceptions.
 Be sure to check our schedule before setting out.